 My Personal Review

 In my personal experience my oldest pair of Docs are 15 years old and still going strong.
-I expect to get another 5 years of use out of them at least.
+I expect to get another 5 to 10 years of use out of them at least.

 As you can see in the above photo the leather looks great and isn’t cracked (just a bit creased with age).
 I’ve changed the laces only once in 15 years, which is good going in my opinion.

 In the above photo you can see how the soles on my Doc Martens have held up.
 They look fantastic and have hardly any wearing on them.
 I’ve never replaced the soles in 15 years.

 They see less use from me now as I work from home and don’t go out as much!

 In terms of care and cleaning I do take the time to clean the soles and condition the leather on my Docs, to prevent cracking and help them last as long as possible.
 I also took the time to properly break them in when they were new, which I think helped prolong their lifespan.
 For help breaking in Docs I have a full guide here: How to Break in Doc Martens Fast – ULTIMATE Guide.

 All in all I’m very pleased with their performance and how long they have lasted.

 Here’s a video of me showing my Doc Martens and discussing how long they last, for further help:

 Vegan Doc Martens last between 5 and 20 years, depending on the level of care the soles and vegan leather receives.